bobjrsenior/GxUtils/README.md

             The -interactive command does NOT do anything in interactive mode.

     Special Interactive Mode Args:
             -quit                       Quit interactive mode and exit the program.
-Mode Specifics:

 ## Known bugs